Setting up Scheduled Payments with Authorize.Net

 After setting up your policies and securing a new merchant account send us your login information and you can skip this step.
 (To set up a merchant account, call Small Farm Central Farmer Support at 412.567.3864 or read the "Credit Card Account Options with Total Merchant Services" article in the Member Assembler Tools section of the Knowledge Base.)
 Otherwise, head to www.Authorize.Net to sign up.

 The signup process for Authorize.Net can be confusing; if you have any questions along the way, feel free to call Farmer Support at 412.567.3864 or send us an email to email@example.com.

-One of the first screens will ask you about signing up for "value-adding products", including Automated Recurring Billing (ARB) and an Advanced Fraud Detection Suite (AFDS).
-You do not need to check any of these boxes.
+One of the first screens will ask you about signing up for "value-added products", including Automated Recurring Billing (ARB) and an Advanced Fraud Detection Suite (AFDS).
+The only value-added product you need is the Customer Information Manager (CIM), which you can add on once your account is approved.
 When you are finished with sign up, Authorize.Net will process your information.
 This will typically take 7 to 10 business days (2 to 3 days for Authorize.Net's approval and 5-7 business days for credit card processors).

 Once your information has been processed, you will need to retrieve your Authorize.Net "API Login Name" and "Transaction Key".
 To do so, log in to your Authorize.net account and follow these instructions: